-Imagine a made-to-measure 3-D-printed wheelchair “cool enough to go to the club with” and that would be a real “human body extension.”
-That’s what Layer, an industrial design agency based in the U.K., has tried to make with its new project: “GO.”
+Imagine a made-to-measure 3D-printed wheelchair “cool enough to go to the club with” and that would be a real “human body extension.”
+That’s what Layer, an industrial design agency based in the U.K., has tried to make with the GO project.
 Layer’s founder, Benjamin Hubert, talked to us.

 Benjamin Hubert: The GO wheelchair is a particularly unique device—I would call it more a mobility device than a medical device.
 The project started by talking to wheelchair users a lot.
 We spent about six months just to talk to people.
 One of the insights that came out of that period was really about the fact that everybody has a different size, shape, weight, injury, physical condition and that what they need is a made-to-measure solution that will be just for them.